amandaventurac/free_linear_regression_calculator/README.md

 This tiny application was created to help students, researchers, and others that need to perform linear regression on '.csv' files.
 This idea arose during my Ph.D. , when I had to fit many experimental curves daily.

-You can download it for free, and run it on Windows.
+You can download it for free here: https://drive.google.com/drive/folders/1rKAFWgkesNOX4w2LVAOklPIq_PzVUNJx?usp=sharing, and run it on Windows.

 Using this application takes no more than 7 steps: